History

 Established in 1929

 The Greater Hartford Twilight Baseball League is one of America’s oldest baseball leagues.
-Previously known as the City Amateur League and City Independent Twilight League in the 1910’s and 1920’s, the loop reorganized in the summer of 1929.
-Local sporting goods store owner, Harry N. Anderson of Hartford was the league’s organizer and first President.
-In addition to the Hartford Twilight League, the Times Twilight League, Industrial League, Insurance League, Public Service League and the Catholic League also competed at that time.
-It was the Golden Era of baseball when games served as entertainment for thousands of fans.
+Previously known as the City Amateur League and City Independent Twilight League in the 1910s and 1920s, the loop reorganized in the summer of 1929.
+The Hartford Twilight League competed during baseball’s when local games served as entertainment for thousands of fans.
+Countless other Hartford leagues included: Times Twilight League, Industrial League, Insurance League, Public Service League and Catholic League.
+Sporting goods purveyor, Harry N. Anderson, was the league’s organizer and first President.

 Baseball at Colt Park, Hartford, Connecticut, 1914.